Gift Acceptance Policies

 Policy Updates and Approval

-This policy will be reviewed at least annually or as needed by the Finance Division and Philanthropy Stewardship team.
-All updates will be approved by UNICEF USA.
+This policy will be reviewed at least annually or as needed.
+Updates will be approved by UNICEF USA and shared publicly.

 Acceptable Gifts